honeycombio/refinery/refinery_config.md

 `SpanLimit` is the number of spans after which a trace becomes eligible for a trace decision.

 This setting helps to keep memory usage under control.
-If a trace has more than this number of spans, then it becomes eligible for a trace decision.
+If a trace has more than this set number of spans, then it becomes eligible for a trace decision.
-It's most helpful in a situation where a sudden burst of many spans in a large trace hits refinery all at once, causing memory usage to spike and possibly crashing refinery.
+It's most helpful in a situation where a sudden burst of many spans in a large trace hits Refinery all at once, causing memory usage to spike and possibly crashing Refinery.

 - Eligible for live reload.
 - Type: `int`